jonalzate/CarND-Behavioral-Cloning-P3/final_writeup.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 28).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+To reduce overfitting the model implements couple of Dropout layers after each convolution layer (lines 35-53)

 ####3.
 Model parameter tuning